KxSystems/docs/docs/basics/cmdline.md

 Disables system commands from a remote (signals `'access`).
 As such, this includes disabling exit via `"\\"` from a remote.

+!!! warning "Weak protection"

+This option offers only a simple protection against “wrong” queries.

+For example, setting a system command in `.z.ts` and starting the timer still works.
+The right system command could for example expose a terminal, so the user running the database could be fully impersonated and compromised from then on.

 ## `-u` (usr-pwd local)